-Secondary students are divided into four houses and remain in the same house until they graduate.
+Secondary students are divided into six houses and remain in the same house until they graduate.
 The house system provides camaraderie as students, faculty, and families come together for various culture and tradition-building activities, academic and athletic challenges, and a student government that crosses age and grade boundaries.
 Each year students compete for the House Cup, which displays each year’s winner engraved on it.
 Houses also give secondary students a healthy and counter-cultural sense of honor, teamwork, sacrifice, and responsibility in keeping with their growth as young Christian men and women.

 The six houses take their names and inspiration from works of English mythological literature: Caspian (Chronicles of Narnia), Eorl (The Lord of the Rings), Heorot (Beowulf), Loxley (Robin Hood), Orfeo (Sir Orfeo), and Pendragon (King Arthur).

 |Caspian||The hero of C.S.
 Lewis’s Chronicles of Narnia, Prince (and later, King) Caspian.
 Through his adventures in restoring the glory of Narnia, he made a name for himself which we in this House proudly bear.
 Like our great forbear, we seek victory and honor for our House to the glory of God.

 Motto: Mane ā mare supervenit (MAHN-uh AH MAH-ruh SU-per-WEN-it), or “morning comes from over the sea.”

 |Eorl||The house of Eorl has a long and glorious tradition.
 It is through the line of Eorl the Younger that the great kings of Rohan rose up to preside over the great expansion and prosperity of their people.
 We seek to uphold that tradition through hard work and excellent character which will reflect well on our House and give glory to God.

 Motto: Aernan, Eorlingas!
 Or, “Forth, followers of Eorl!”